 Last updated on December 19, 2022 at 05:06 pm

 Tip 2: Make important information easy to find.
 Employees waste so much of their time trying to find the resources and information they need.
 This can seriously make employees frustrated and is an easy fix to help them feel better and improve productivity at the same time.

-- Find ways to stay in touch.
+Tip 3: Find ways to stay in touch.
 Culture is defined as “how we do things here.”
 So, no matter where employees work, they can and are active participants in culture.
 Finding ways to reach employees whether they are remote, in-office, or deskless is key.

-- Ask employees what they need and want.
+Tip 4: Ask employees what they need and want.
 It’s critical to not assume you know what your employee populations need.
 And understand that one-size will never fit all.
 PRO TIP: Make sure you include your deskless employees when you gather feedback!